The migration of the Indo-European Peoples at the End of the 2nd and at the Beginning of the 1st Mill BC

 The Archaeological Cultures in the Basins of the Dnieper, Don, and Dniester in the XX – XII Centuries.
 BC.

-Germanic people is associated by us with Třynec culture which eastern part is dated 1700 – 1000 BC.
-Polish scientists determine its upper limit by the 19th century BC.
-That is the basin of the Pripyat was populated by the German tribes before the Balts and at length they moved westward, but it's hard to talk about the beginning of this migration.
-Rather, it extended for several centuries.
-Anyway, the Germans crossed the Vistula River and drove out the Celts, which lived here before, far across the Oder.
+We associate them with Trzciniec culture which eastern part is dated 1700 – 1000 BC (LYSENKO S.D.
+2005, 60) Polish scientists determine its upper limit by the 19th century BC.
+At some time, most of the Germanic people moved westward, crossed the Vistula River and ousted the living there Celts further beyond the Oder.
 The fact that this territory was occupied just by the Celts was confirmed by Celtic place names in Poland.

-The Hypothesis about the Slavic origin of the Lusatian culture is improbable already because doubtless Slavic archeological records prove the level of a culture essentially more archaic, primitive and poor (ibid, 171).
+The hypothesis about the Slavic origin of the Lusatian culture is improbable already because doubtless Slavic archaeological records prove the level of a culture essentially more archaic, primitive and poor (ibid, 171).

 Thus, it appears that apart from the Germans, its creators admit nobody.
 The boundary of the Lusatian cultures at this time were precisely defined by K.Jażdżevsky: